oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

 The choice of a Result Storage implementation is done by configuring a Result Server.
 Each delivery is configured with one result server.

-This happens in the back office user interface respectively into the “Result Servers Management” and “Delivery” tabs.
+This happens in the Back Office user interface respectively into the “Result Servers Management” and “Delivery” tabs.

 Two major implementation of result Storage exist: